 High Demand DVDs check out for 3 days and are not renewable.

 Current issues of magazines (in clear plastic binders) do not check out; however, back issues of these magazines are located under the shelf behind the current issues, and may be checked out for 3 weeks.

-Any Longview Library cardholder may check out videos or DVDs.
+Any Longview Library cardholder may check out DVDs.
 There are no longer age restrictions, and a youth card may be used to borrow these materials.
 As with all other library materials, the staff is not responsible for monitoring what a cardholder checks out.

 Most items (except High Demand books and DVDs) may be renewed twice if no one else has placed a "hold" on them.

 * To renew materials over the phone, please call: 360.442.5300.
 Have your library card number ready so that we may access your account.